 One source for this information is industry trade magazines.
-Look to see if they have published or sell reports about the industry, information about changes in same-store sales, and other data that will be useful to you.
+Look to see if they have published reports or sell reports about the industry, information about changes in same-store sales, and other data that will be useful to you.
 (While you’re at it, look for articles and editorial pieces about changing trends in the industry that might affect sales in the future.)

 Here are some other sources of information to check:

 - Go online and search for phrases like “average annual sales auto repair shop.”

 - Review U.S. Census data for your industry.